English Orientation Packet

 Illegal contraband is any item(s) that would be cause for criminal prosecution as well as disciplinary action for the inmate.
 This includes illegal weapons, burglary tools, drugs, drug paraphernalia, stolen property, etc.

 Legal contraband is any item(s) that would not normally be cause for criminal prosecution but would result in disciplinary action upon the inmate.
-Examples are items that have been altered from their original condition, unauthorized food items, gum, metal hair rakes, heating pads, hot plates, immersion heaters or stingers, lighters, incense, tobacco, matches, etc. This also includes property that is allowed in the inmate personal property matrix but is not kept in designated areas.
-Items having hidden compartments, knifes or cutting devices, scissors, rugs, tattoo equipment and inks, and tools other than those specifically authorized in a written clearance are also considered contraband.
+Examples are items that have been altered from their original condition, unauthorized food items, etc. This also includes property that is allowed in the inmate personal property matrix but is not kept in designated areas.

 Contraband is subject to confiscation.
 Once confiscated, it ceases to be the property of the inmate and may be disposed of.
 If an inmate has state property, county property, or the property of another individual that is damaged or destroyed, the inmate may be subject to criminal prosecution, disciplinary action and/or restitution.